Forbidding the subdivided claw as a subgraph or a minor: . numbers, pathwidth, and growth constants

 The notions of path-decompositions and pathwidth were defined by Robertson and Seymour in \cite{graphminorsI}, and they proved that the class of graphs obtained by forbidding a forest $F$ as a minor has bounded pathwidth.
 This was improved to a sharp bound as follows.

-\begin{lemma}[Bienstock et al.~\cite{brst-quicklyexcforest}, short proof by Diestel \cite{d-shortproofpathwidththm}] If $F$ is an $n$-vertex forest, then the pathwidth of $F$-minor-free graphs is at most $n-2$.
-Furthermore, $K_{n-1}$ shows that this bound is sharp. \end{lemma}
+\begin{theorem}[Bienstock et al.~\cite{brst-quicklyexcforest}, short proof by Diestel \cite{d-shortproofpathwidththm}] If $F$ is an $n$-vertex forest, then the pathwidth of $F$-minor-free graphs is at most $n-2$.
+Furthermore, $K_{n-1}$ shows that this bound is sharp. \end{theorem}

-In \cite{dhjmmw-excludedtree}, Dujmovic et al.~give a related result, showing that for a given tree $T$ of radius $r$ there are some $c$ and graph $H$ of pathwidth at most $2r-1$ such that every $T$-minor-free graph is a subgraph of the strong product $H \boxtimes K_c$.

-In \cite{kl-fmpw2}, Kinnersley and Langston observed that the graphs with pathwidth at most $1$ have $K_3$ or $Y$ as a forbidden minor.
-Their main result was a characterization of graphs with pathwidth at most $2$ in terms of $110$ forbidden minors, one of which is $K_4$, whose pathwidth is obviously $3$.
-Since $K_4$ is part of the $\B$ family, the best possible upper bound on pathwidth of graphs in $\B$ would be $3$, and in fact this is the correct bound.
+Below we investigate the pathwidth of $Y$-minor-free graphs, but we first note that the graph $Y$ shows up in another context in the theory of pathwidth.
+In \cite{kl-fmpw2}, Kinnersley and Langston observed that the graphs with pathwidth at most $1$ have $K_3$ or $Y$ as a forbidden minor, and are caterpillars (this is \cref{thm:treenoycat}).
+Their main result was a characterization of graphs with pathwidth at most $2$ in terms of $110$ forbidden minors.